-- Learn how to analyze performance and develop non-threatening feedback messages that can be heard and are comfortable to deliver.
+- Learn how to analyze performance and develop non-threatening feedback messages that can be heard and are comfortable for you to deliver.

-- Using a coach-forward and growth mindset, new skills are learned to bypass the tendency to blame and criticize, leading to more cooperation, trust-building, improved interpersonal interactions, and higher performance.
+- Using a coach-forward and growth mindset, you learn new skills to bypass the tendency to blame and criticize, which leads to more cooperation, trust-building, improved interpersonal interactions, and improved performance.

-- Participants will learn and apply the Performance Continuum Feedback Method to identify areas for improved performance and craft "hearable" and "sayable" talking points to engage employees in dialogue that inspires future performance.
-The approach is based on the work of Appreciative Inquiry, which guides the manager to describe the actions that will improve future performance.
+- Learn and apply the Performance Continuum Insight Method to identify areas for improved performance and craft "hearable" and "sayable" talking points to engage employees in dialogue that inspires future performance.

 We start with gaining a clear understanding of how to assess performance: Work Results + Observable Behavior